zackbradys/rancher-workshop/README.md

 * An awesome demo application or two :)

 ## Workshop Outcomes
-* Ability to Configure/Deploy/Install Rancher Kubernetes (RKE2), Rancher Multi-Cluster Manager, Longhorn, and NeuVector.
+* Ability to Configure/Deploy/Install Rancher Kubernetes (RKE2), Rancher Multi-Cluster Manager, Rancher Longhorn, and Rancher NeuVector.
-* Understanding of Rancher Fleet and GitOps Intergration within Kubernetes clusters (Fleet <-> Gitea).
+* Ability to Configure/Deploy Rancher Fleet and GitOps intergration within Kubernetes clusters (Fleet <-> Gitea).
 * Understanding of the complexitites and challenges within Kubernetes and the simplicity within Rancher.
 * Understanding of Cluster and Application Lifecycle Management, within Kubernetes clusters.
+* Understanding of best practices around Infrastructure As Code (IaC), Security, and Compliance, within Kubernetes clusters.

 ## Infrastructure